Novactive/Nova-eZPlatform-Bundles/README.md

                     radius: 'max'
                     effect: 'sepia'
             simpletest2: # look at the documentation on Cloudinary
-                ezreference_varation: 'medium' # Cloudinary manipulation are going to be base on the medium alias
+                ezreference_variation: 'medium' # Cloudinary manipulation are going to be base on the medium alias
                 filters: # look at the documentation on Cloudinary
                     transformation:
                         width: 300